 4. Ease of online access:

 Check if the bank offers good digital banking.
-These days, one rarely visits the branch unless there’s an administrative need.
-You should be able to perform basic functions like checking your account balance, transferring funds, or open accounts like Fixed Deposits or PPF using your phone.
-Ideally, you should be able to carry out basic functions (perhaps much more) online without having to make trips to the nearest bank branch.
-Check if the bank has a mobile site.
+In the current scenario, banking from home is the preferred choice, so you should be able to perform basic functions like checking your account balance, transferring funds, or open accounts like Fixed Deposits or PPF using your phone or computer.

 5. Debit card offers: